jfuginay/ogTAK/README.md

 Complete guides for installing and configuring TAK Server 5.5 on Ubuntu 24.04 LTS, including federation setup.

+## Important Gotchas / Known Issues

+### Critical: PostgreSQL Version MUST be 15

+**Ubuntu 24.04 may try to install PostgreSQL 16 by default, which will cause TAK Server to fail!**

+- TAK Server 5.5 **requires PostgreSQL 15** specifically
+- Ubuntu 24.04's default apt repository often provides PostgreSQL 16
+- Using PostgreSQL 16 will cause database connection errors and server failures
+- **Solution**: You MUST explicitly specify PostgreSQL 15 during installation using the PostgreSQL APT repository

+See the [PostgreSQL Installation section](TAK_SERVER_5.5_COMPLETE_TUTORIAL.md#postgresql-15-installation) in the tutorial for the correct installation commands.

+### Critical: OpenJDK 17 is REQUIRED

+**Do NOT remove OpenJDK 17 completely!**

+- The TAK Server .deb package has dependencies on OpenJDK 17 packages
+- While we use Temurin JDK 17 as the runtime, the OpenJDK 17 packages must be installed to satisfy dependencies
+- Removing OpenJDK 17 will cause the .deb installation to fail
+- **Solution**: Install both Temurin JDK 17 (for runtime) AND OpenJDK 17 packages (for dependencies)

+The tutorial correctly shows installing both - follow it as written.

+### Critical: Federation Hub is Separate Package

+**Federation requires a separate Federation Hub package!**

+- Federation Hub is **NOT** included in the main TAK Server package
+- You must download `takserver-fed-hub_5.5-RELEASE58_all.deb` separately from tak.gov
+- Federation Hub scripts need PATH fixes for Ubuntu 24.04 (full paths to `/usr/bin/awk` and `/usr/bin/java`)
+- See [FEDERATION_SETUP.md](FEDERATION_SETUP.md) for complete details

+---

 ## Overview

 This repository contains step-by-step installation and configuration guides for: